Miners bolster European shares after Chinese data

 By Tricia Wright

-LONDON, June 2 (Reuters) - European shares started the month positively on Monday, buoyed by upbeat economic data from China that helped to allay concerns about growth rates there.
+LONDON, June 2 (Reuters) - European shares started the month positively on Monday, buoyed by strong economic data from China that helped to allay concerns about growth rates there.

-Miners, acutely sensitive to the health of the Chinese economy since it is the top metals consumer, had fallen on Friday on worries over China - which, alongside lacklustre growth globally, has deterred recent investment into the sector.
+Miners, acutely sensitive to the health of China’s economy since it is the top metals consumer, had fallen on Friday on worries over its economy - which, alongside lacklustre growth globally, have deterred recent investment into the sector.

-Miners have risen less than 2 percent this year, against a 5 percent advance for the STOXX Europe 600.
-Mining giant Rio Tinto is languishing around 2014 lows while the broader index is trading at its peak for the year.
+Miners have risen under 2 percent this year, against a more than 5 percent advance from the STOXX Europe 600, with Rio Tinto languishing around 2014 lows while the broader index is trading at its peak for the year.

 The sector might have seen a burst higher on Monday, but these gains could prove short-lived.